crypto7world/heritage-cli/README.md

 ### Yeah, but I don't want to depend on an online service at all

-And I understand!
-Be patient, and take a look at the roadmap: before the year is over, the CLI will provide synchronization capabilities with a Bitcoin node that you own, making it possible to manage your Heritage wallet entirely on your own!
+And I understand: the CLI is able to work independently of the service!
+Provide it a custom Bitcoin Core or Electrum node for synchronization, and manage your Heritage wallet entirely on your own!

+Beware though that you _SHOULD_ make sure you understand what are the caveat of this mode of operation, most importantly that you _HAVE TO_ backup your descriptors: it is even more important than to backup you seed.

-### What is the added value of the service, once the CLI can fully operate on its own?
+### What is the added value of the service if the CLI can fully operate on its own?

 Using Taproot Bitcoin scripts to manage inheritance is only good as long as you don't forget to move your coins to "reset" the dead-man switch.
 The service is here to remind you of that, as well as making the operation easy or even seemless (for example, if you spend coins few months before the expiration of your deadman switch, the service will automatically use this transaction to "reset" it).

-On the other hand if you are dead, the service will notify and help your heirs to retrieve the coins you left behind.
+Also, if you are dead, your heirs should be notified and helped to retrieve the coins you left behind for them, the service is also handling this part.

 Of course you can take steps to do all that on your own, the service is simply here to ease the burden.